 Luckily, CMT almost never affects the brain or life expectancy.
 Good news, indeed!

-CMT does tend to get worse with age, and the increasing severity of the symptoms can result in a pretty serious physical handicap like being wheelchair bound.
+CMT does tend to get worse with age, and the increasing severity of the symptoms can result in a pretty serious physical handicap like being wheelchair-bound.

 Is There Treatment?

 Currently, there are no treatments that can help cure CMT, but research is being funded to find one.
-Other types of treatment currently involve physical and occupational therapy, as well as orthopedic equipment, such as braces or shoe inserts for the legs and feet to help with every day life.
+Other types of treatment currently involve physical and occupational therapy, as well as orthopedic equipment, such as braces or shoe inserts for the legs and feet to help with everyday life.

-Having to wake up and deal with CMT every day is an experience that varies person to person and day to day.
-Most days, I can manage on my own just fine; no braces (though I do have little inserts for gym shoes), no nerve pain, and despite my extreme weakness, especially in my arms and hands, I can do most things for myself .
-There are other days where my hands just don’t want to hold anything and I find myself clumsier than my “normal,” but that’s my life.
+Having to wake up and deal with CMT every day is an experience that varies from person to person and day to day.
+Most days, I can manage on my own just fine; no braces (though I do have little inserts for gym shoes), no nerve pain, and despite my extreme weakness, especially in my arms and hands, I can do most things for myself.
+There are other days when my hands just don’t want to hold anything and I find myself clumsier than my “normal,” but that’s my life.
 There are many with CMT who experience much worse than I do on a daily basis, and there are some who experience much better.
 I see this just in my family alone.

 Whatever the individual case may be, the fact is that we all have the CMT, and I want people to be more aware of it.
 I am more than happy to tell my story and answer any questions on the topic.
 I’ve been an open book my whole life because friends ask because they want to be able to understand my struggle better.
 I have been blessed to have amazing and accepting people in my life who have made even the worst days with CMT not so bad.
-My family and close friends have joked with me about my daily struggles, because laughing about it is better than feeling defeated by it.
+My family and close friends have joked with me about my daily struggles because laughing about them is better than feeling defeated by them.
 My friends frequently ask me to tell them when I need something or if they’re ever offending me without knowing it, and my husband is always helpful, loving, and supportive.